 “With the occasional sound of oil drilling in the background, Scarecrows plays out like the big, lusty Southern Gothic drama it consciously aspires to be, with its Tennessee Williams-like dramatis personae and the biblically inspired undertones of a John Steinback novel.
 It’s an engrossing script, with larger-than-life characters and the sort of compelling moments that might typify a well-hyped TV teleplay.
 It’s not soap opera, exactly, but playwright Michael cannily works a similar cliffhanger technique, keeping us guessing scene to scene as his flawed rural folk rip into each other, driven often by nothing but raw emotion." –Nashville Scene

-The required materials for Scarecrows Will Never See The Sunset, include:
+The Authorized Materials/Rehearsal Package for Scarecrows Will Never See the Sunset consists of:

 Production Scripts for Plays are professionally printed and bound with a full-color cover.